Does Medical Insurance Cover Ozempic?

 Most Medicare Part D or Medicare Advantage programs do cover Ozempic.
 The former is designed to cover prescription drugs purchased at a pharmacy.

 Check your specific plan’s formulary to see the exact list of prescriptions covered by the plan.
-It could be helpful to talk to someone to confirm whether or not your insurance covers this medication.
+It could be helpful to talk to someone to confirm whether or not Ozempic is covered by insurance.

 Whether or not private insurance covers Ozempic depends on the specific plan you have.
 Novo Nordisk offers a coupon through their website that could help you afford the cost of this medication in combination with your insurance.